 Emergency Gear And Tools

 We have not arranged the list in any particular order of importance, but we have numbered it for your convenience.
 Make sure that all (or the majority) of the emergency supplies are present in your personal survival kit.
+Get survival glow sticks for the reason.

 It is best not to stock up on a lot of survival equipment that requires batteries.
 But the super-bright flashlight is on the list of essential survival items.